 Dayton and Montgomery County rental assistance.

 Find information on Dayton and Montgomery Ohio rental assistance programs.
-Several agencies, non-profits, churches and other organizations in the region offer the low income and working poor who qualify rent and housing help.
+Several charity agencies, non-profits, churches and government organizations in the region offer the low income and working poor who qualify rent, security deposit or housing help.

 There are several agencies that focus on offering rental and housing assistance in the region.
 Funds are limited and the number of requests received are very high, so only a small number of people may qualify.
 In some cases a renter may get direct cash assistance or grants to pay their rent or housing expense, and some individuals may receive counseling or referrals to government programs or other local or state non-profit organizations.